victoriango/data550final/README.md

 #### 1. Install packages via renv

-To load and sync the RStudio packages used to create ngo_report.Rmd, please run the **"make install"** command inside the RStudio terminal.
-This will allow the user (you!) to have all of the necessary packages installed and ready to generate the ngo_report.HTML file.
+To load and sync the RStudio packages used to create ngo_report.Rmd, please run the `make install` command inside the RStudio terminal.
+This will allow the user (you!) to have all of the necessary packages installed and ready to generate the `ngo_report.html` file.

 ``` bash
 make install